Schools, colleges and the public

 As the north west base of Computing at School (CAS), we promote the teaching of computer science in primary and secondary schools.
 This includes a series of development courses for teachers, student projects based in schools and events for school children.

 We support teachers through workshops, training courses and with in-school help.
 We also provide a wide range of exciting activities for schoolchildren to engage them with the latest science and technology.

 Activities include hands-on workshops (both in schools and on campus), discover days, national and local competitions, talks in schools by experts, support for school clubs and classroom activities.

 Our University is also the north west base of Computing at School, and we offer the support of student ambassadors to help with curriculum development and delivery.

 Activities for schools

 School students and academic staff show the range of educational activities we've worked on:

 We aim to inspire the next generation of computer scientists through fun, engaging activities.

 Our wide range of activities aim to excite and inspire future computer scientists.

-Learn more about how our School promotes women in computer science and engages in a range of events for families and our local communities.
+Learn more about how our Department promotes women in computer science and engages in a range of events for families and our local communities.